 You feel ashamed.
 Many men feel great shame that they've been beaten down by a woman or failed in their role as protector and provider for the family.

 Your religious beliefs dictate that you stay or your self-worth is so low that you feel this relationship is all you deserve.

 There's a lack of resources.
 Many men have difficulty being believed by the authorities, or their abuse is minimized because they're male, and can find few resources to help abused men.

 You're in a same sex relationship but haven't come out to family or friends, and are afraid your partner will out you.

 You're in denial.
 Just as with female domestic violence victims, denying that there is a problem in your relationship will only prolong the abuse.
 You may still love your partner when they’re not being abusive and believe that they will change or that you can help your abuser or she may have promised to change.
 But change can only happen once your abuser takes full responsibility for their behavior and seeks professional treatment.

 Domestic violence and abuse can have a serious physical and psychological impact.
-The first step to stopping the abuse is to reach out.
+The first step to protecting yourself and stopping the abuse is to reach out.
 Talk to a friend, family member, or someone else you trust, or call a domestic violence helpline.

 Admitting the problem and seeking help doesn’t mean you have failed as a man or as a husband.
 You are not to blame, and you are not weak.
 As well as offering a sense of relief and providing some much-needed support, sharing details of your abuse can also be the first step in building a case against your abuser and protecting your kids.

 When dealing with your abusive partner: